New Blog Post: "Seagull Nuptial Dance," 4/26/2015

 In the midst of traveling to India every year, I eventually moved into Amma’s Santa Fe Center, a branch ashram in the foothills of New Mexico, site of the big top tent, and lived there for five years along with six to twelve other Amma devotees who came and went.
 It was difficult for me to continue living at the ashram when Amma's resident swami was transferred elsewhere.
 I felt a deep loss in his absense, without his spiritual guidance, his presence at meditation and chanting, and his classes on the Hindu epics.

-My ten years on Mount Desert Island, in Southwest Harbor, Maine, has felt to me like a blessing from Amma, who apparently dropped me down into this island nature lover's paradise.
+My eleven years here on the coast of Maine, has continued to feel to me like a blessing from Amma.
 I live near Acadia National Park.
 Nearly daily I wander down wooded trails, past lakes and streams, along ocean shores and inlets.
 My experiences on the island inspired me to write an autobiographical fiction novel, The Sophia Secrets, about my life as an elder, which I recently published.

-He felt to me to be a gift from Amma.
+He felt to me to be yet another gift from Amma.
 I learned from him to free myself from the negative aspects of ashram living, all the ways it had replicated my negative early childhood experiences.
 I learned how to stop escaping through spirituality and the highs of it.
 He taught me how to stay inside my body, to sit and breathe into my feelings, no matter how painful or joyful, and to let all of life live inside of me and run through me like a river.
 How to integrate my spiritual life with all of life.